 Our Board

-Our Board of Directors at Dogs for Disabled is unwavering in their commitment to uphold the highest standards of ethics and transparency in our mission to provide life-changing assistance dogs to those who need them most, irrespective of their financial capabilities.
+Our Board of Directors at Dogs for Disabled is unwavering in their commitment to uphold the highest standards of governance, ethics and transparency in our mission to provide life-changing assistance dogs to those who need them most, irrespective of their financial capabilities.
 Fuelled by a passion for inclusivity, our organisation ensures that the transformative effect of assistance dogs is accessible to all who meet our criteria of need, regardless of their ability to pay.

 One of the hallmarks of our ethical approach is the charity's promise to maintain ownership of our special dogs, ensuring their welfare and care throughout their entire lives.
 This steadfast commitment reflects our deep-seated ethical belief in the enduring bond between our exceptional dogs and the individuals they serve.

-• Senator Dr Tom Clonan, Chair of the Board
+Senator Dr Tom Clonan, Chair of the Board

 Dr Tom Clonan is one of Ireland’s leading disability rights activists.
 As Chair and Board Member of Dogs for the Disabled he has a valuable set of skills uniquely suited to this position.
 As an academic, journalist and political candidate (Seanad Eireann, Trinity College Dublin Panel – 2016, 2020, 2022)